RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_Hybridize_type.md

 -   **coord_cst_res**: List of residue numbers to use

-Subtag Fragments:   Instructions for fragments files.
+Subtag **Fragments**:   Instructions for fragments files.
 Should occur exactly once.

 -   **three_mers**: 3mers fragments file
 -   **small**: comma separated vector of small (probably 3mer) fragments files
 -   **nine_mers**: 9mers fragments file
 -   **big**: comma separated vector of small (probably 3mer) fragments files

-Subtag Template:   Instructions for templates.
+Subtag **Template**:   Instructions for templates.
 Must occur at least once, may occur as many times as you wish.

 -   **pdb**: file path to pdb template
 -   **cst_file**: file path to constraints file associated with this template